 Some alternative treatments feature testing and treatment protocols that are more affordable, or can be fine tuned to the patient’s budget.

 Alternative treatments are also heavily focused on fighting the patient’s cancer, rather than the disease itself.
 As mentioned above, every person’s prostate cancer is unique, yet the staging process seeks to group different sufferers of the disease into similar treatment protocols.
 This is one reason why one form of treatment may work for one patient but not for another.

 Alternative treatments that focus on a patient’s specific cancer may be very different than a protocol developed by a mainstream doctor.
-As a patient, you need to carefully weight your options against hard evidence to make the best choice in regards to your health.
+As a patient, you need to carefully weigh your options against hard evidence to make the best choice in regards to your health.